anteatergames/indievisible/README.md

 # Technical specifications
 - The system is hosted on Windows Azure at http://www.indievisible.net
-- Domain Driven Design stabilishes the rules for basic architecture.
+- Domain Driven Design stabilishes the rules for basic solution design decisions.
 - ASP.NET Core 2.1 is the underlying framework.
 - The database used is SQL Azure.